daggerok/main-starter/README.md

 # ...
 ```

-NOTE: _This project has been built based on [GitHub: daggerok/main-starter](https://github.com/daggerok/main-starter)_
+NOTE: _This project has been based on [GitHub: daggerok/main-starter](https://github.com/daggerok/main-starter)_